What are patent citation metrics and how can I use them?

 What are patent citation metrics?

 Patent citation metrics measure the influence of academic research on technological innovation.
-When a patent cites a research output, it indicates that the scholarly work contributed to the development of new technologies, products, or processes.
-These metrics provide evidence of broader impact beyond academia, demonstrating real-world relevance and commercial application.
+When a patent cites a research output, it suggests that the scholarly work contributed to the development of new technologies, products, or processes.

 Why use patent citation metrics?